Student Health Services

 Some symptoms of COVID-19 and flu can be similar.
 If you feel sick or think you’ve been exposed to COVID-19, visit our Isolation Guidance webpage for information.

 Most healthy adults can manage a mild to moderate flu-like illness at home with general self-care practices.
-Generally, the flu symptoms will peak (be the worst) around 2- 4 days after symptoms begin and then should start to get better.
+Generally, the flu symptoms will peak (be the worst) around 2 to 4 days after symptoms begin and then should start to get better.
 Each day should be a better day after the illness peaks.
 If your symptoms get worse or last a long time, get medical attention by contacting Student Health Services or another healthcare professional.

 Contact your doctor immediately if you have a known medical condition such as pregnancy, diabetes, asthma, heart disease, kidney disease or any other disease that may affect your immune system.